Skip to main content

 Further steps

 And with that, your Managed Nebula network is up and running!
-Going forward, to ensure your network runs at peak performance and to gain access to new features as we release them, be sure to keep your dnclient updated and keep an eye on our blog for announcmenets.
+Going forward, to ensure your network runs at peak performance and to gain access to new features as we release them, be sure to keep your DNClient updated and keep an eye on our blog for announcmenets.

 We also have a powerful API that you can use to automate host creation, manage roles, access audit logs, and more.
 See our guide on Automating Host Creation, or the full API reference for more information.